 Review the contract documents to determine the type of shoulder backing and the locations where shoulder backing will be placed.
 Verify the locations in the field for accessibility and applicability.

-Review the contract for the specific type of SEG.
-The layout plans should show the limits of SEG (width and length).
+Review the contract for the specific type of subgrade enhancement geosynthetic (SEG).
+The layout plans should show the limits of SEG width and length.
 The typical cross sections should clearly show the location of SEG within the pavement or embankment section.
 If separation geotextile is used with an SEG, the pavement cross section should show the location of separation geotextile that is typically placed at the subgrade interface (below the SEG).
 To determine SEG material compliance, refer to Section 96-1.02O, “Subgrade Enhancement Geotextile,” of the Standard Specifications.
 For further information on SEG, refer to the Subgrade Enhancement Geosynthetic Design and Construction Guide at:

-Inspect the earthwork operations identified below during the work.
+Inspect the following earthwork operations during the work.